Q: Where do most of your students go after graduation?

 Q: Do you teach an instrument?

 A: Yes, recorder starting grade three.
 Ukulele, keyboard and percussion are offered starting in grade five.
-We have a marching band with clarinet as an afterschool extra.
-We have a school rock band, a 5th/6th grade ukulele band, a Middle School choir and band.
+We have a beginners band, a rock band, a 5th/6th grade ukulele band, a Middle School choir and band.
 Students who play instruments are often given new music, and can have their instrument incorporated into band, plays, concerts, and classroom activities by the music teacher; but instruments not listed above are not individually taught.